-- Describe the diversity and classification of plants, fungi and algae. - Describe the characteristics, structure, and reproduction of viruses and write on overview of bacteriophage. - Describe the kingdom Protista and its general characteristics and name some of its important
+- Describe the characteristics, structure, and reproduction of viruses and write on overview of bacteriophage. - Describe the kingdom Protista and its general characteristics and name some of its important

 SC.6 ADVANCED DIPLOMA - LEVEL 7

 Purpose of the programmes

 The Advanced Diploma provides further specialisation and develops a deep and systematic understanding of current thinking, practice, theory and methodology in the study area.
 In addition, this qualification will prepare students for postgraduate study through a deeper knowledge and understanding of research theories, methodologies and practices as well as the development of their ability to formulate, undertake and resolve more complex theoretical and practice-related problems and tasks through the selection and use of appropriate methods and techniques.